Impulse roller coaster: Intamin Impulse Coaster

 The first installation in the United States was Superman: Ultimate Escape at Six Flags Ohio in Aurora, Ohio.
 Built in 2000, it was the first Intamin Impulse roller coaster to feature a vertical twist and a holding brake on the rear tower.
 However, Wicked Twister built in 2002 at Cedar Point in Sandusky, Ohio, did away with the straight section containing the holding brake and instead had a second twisting tower, however this coaster permanently closed in 2021.
 The Flash: Vertical Velocity at Six Flags Discovery Kingdom in Vallejo, California originally had the twisted front and vertical rear towers when it was built in 2001 (also then known as V2: Vertical Velocity).
 However, upon discovery of exceeding the 150 ft. height restriction in the Vallejo area, the ride was altered to have a front section slanting at 45 degrees into an inline roll which ended with a straightaway, and the rear tower was lowered to the 150 ft height limit.
 The holding brake was also turned off, and has not been used since.
 The ride reopened in 2002, and is unique among Inverted Impulse roller coasters for being the only one with an inversion as the vertical spikes on other Impulses are not inversions.
 In 2004, Superman: Ultimate Escape was renamed to Steel Venom after Six Flags sold Six Flags Worlds of Adventure (which Six Flags Ohio had been renamed to after merging with adjacent SeaWorld Ohio in 2001) to Cedar Fair and the park reverted to its original name Geauga Lake.
 It operated under that name until the end of Geauga Lake's 2006 season and then was moved to Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
 In 2008 the ride opened under the name Voodoo but was changed to Possessed the following year.
 The ride continues to operate at Dorney Park.
-Steel Vemon was the last brand-new Impulse Coaster to be installed for 18 years.
+Steel Venom at Valleyfair was the last brand-new Impulse Coaster to be installed for 18 years.
 However, in 2021, Chongqing Sunac Land in China opened Legendary Twin Dragon, stealing Wicked Twister’s record as the tallest Impulse Coaster in the world at 230 ft.
 This installation uses the more modern LSM launch system to launch trains instead of the LIM one used on the previous installations, while also featuring Intamin’s newer high-stress track design.